lafortua/Final_Project_CS-215/README.md

 # Final_Project_CS-215

+Note: All .csv files use ";" as the delimiter.

 ## Cheers_Lines.csv
 - This file has all of the data that I collected and cleaned from the transcript website as well as IMDb.